-One of the most famous American submarines of World War II, Wahoo was launched on 14 February 1942 at the Mare Island Navy Yard.
+One of the most famous American submarines of World War II, the USS Wahoo was launched on 14 February 1942 at the Mare Island Navy Yard.
 She was commissioned on 15 May 1942, with Lieutenant Commander Marvin G. Kennedy commanding.
 Following initial training and shakedown along the California coast, Wahoo departed for Hawaii, arriving at Pearl Harbor on 18 August.

 Wahoo set out on her first war patrol on 23 August 1942, heading for Truk.
 She made her first attack on 6 September, firing three torpedoes at a solitary Japanese freighter.
 The torpedoes missed, and the freighter turned toward Wahoo, probably intending to ram.
 Kennedy elected to creep away submerged, fearful of Japanese aircraft.